Exploring Team Agility With ScrumHere are some useful resources for those who have adopted Scrum:

 Training in Scrum

-Note that Net Objectives prefers their clients to use Team Agility.
-However, since many have an investment in Scrum and want to continue to use it, we’ve created Scrum as Example.
+Net Objectives supports both Scrum and a more refined Team Agile approach we call Team Agility.
+Since many companies have an investment in Scrum and want to continue to use it, we’ve created Scrum as Example.
 It allows for teams to continue using Scrum while greatly improving it.

 Scrum as Example provides a concrete, simple start while providing alternatives to the Scrum practices when they are needed.
 This enables just as simple a starting point as Scrum but informs teams how to adjust Scrum when they are ready for it.
 It is a way of thinking about Scrum as an example of how you can start but not as a prescription you must follow.

 Scrum as Example provides guidance in the following ways:

 These last two steps are very important.
 Scrum is based on the philosophy that if you can use its practices to remove impediments (step 3).
 But what do you do if you are having challenges doing so (step 4)?
 The fact that Scrum uncovers an impediment does not mean that you should use Scrum to remove the impediment.

 Scrum as Example can be used as a method of teaching a team Scrum (“onboarding”) or to take a team doing Scrum poorly to improve (“level-up”).
 While you could think of Scrum as Example as a framework, it is more accurate to think of it as the set of practices, agreements and responsibilities that the team is using at the moment.
 They will adjust these as they learn.
 The focus must always be on improving methods and not on following a framework.
 The goal is not to be agile at the team-level but to achieve business agility across the organization.
 This manifests both individual and organizational purposes and creates a better place to work.
 Optimal teams without improvements to the organization is not that useful.